 This beautiful girl is Amber.
-She is about 7 months old and currently fighting for her life at our vets.
-She was rescued by two of our animal carers on Sunday evening after we were alerted to her situation.
+She is about 8 months old and currently fighting for her life at our vets.
+She was rescued by two of our animal carers last month after we were alerted to her situation.

-She had kittens almost a week ago and we were informed she was in labour for 3 whole days, having had one kitten per day!
+We were informed she had been in labour for 3 whole days, having had one kitten per day!